 Now, let’s look at the other side of the coin.
 Can constipation itself lead to higher blood sugar levels?

 As we discussed previously, gut dysbiosis can lead to both constipation and poor glucose levels.
-The intestinal microbiome plays a role here too by working to break down carbohydrates and thereby influencing glucose levels.
+The intestinal microbiome plays a role here by working to break down carbohydrates and thereby influencing glucose levels.

 Overall, it seems that constipation and poor blood glucose levels can both be connected to factors such as gut dysbiosis or a poor diet.